 - You must re-register every year.
 You can register and request an absentee ballot at the same time by completing the Federal Post Card Application (FPCA).
 For states other than California and New York (which require a hand-signed FPCA), you can complete and submit the FPCA online here.
 Alternatively, you can print the FPCA here, fill it out and sign it, and scan and send it to your local election office in the U.S. Make sure to include your U.S. voting residence address as well as your current address to prove your eligibility to vote absentee.
 Request your ballot to be sent to you via email if possible.

-- Locate instructions for your state of voting residence in the Voting Assistance Guide or see below for information for Massachusetts, Rhode Island, New Jersey, Connecticut, New York, Florida, and California.
+- Locate instructions for your state of voting residence in the Voting Assistance Guide.

 3) Complete Your Ballot